Roadmap for Renewing Our Federal Government

 Expand All Recommendations

 Good leaders get the best out of employees and make organizations more effective.
-Legislating leadership development and performance objectives for career and political leaders based on four key competencies from the Partnership’s —becoming self-aware, engaging others, leading change and achieving results—will result in a more effective government and better outcomes.
+Legislating leadership development and performance objectives for career and political leaders based on four key competencies from the Partnership’s Public Service Leadership Model—becoming self-aware, engaging others, leading change and achieving results—will result in a more effective government and better outcomes.

 The sheer number of political appointees and the complexity of the appointment process make it difficult for a new president to get a full team in place quickly.
 A smaller corps of politically appointed officials, supported by career professionals, will promote professional expertise, stability and accountability.